 Similar Products: You have options

-CeraVe Moisturizing Cream: Another all-star that’s commonly recommended by dermatologists, CeraVe’s Moisturizing Cream ($14) is stacked with three ceramides to help seal in moisture on the driest of skins.
+CeraVe Moisturizing Cream: Another all-star brand that’s commonly recommended by dermatologists, CeraVe’s Moisturizing Cream ($15) is stacked with three ceramides to help seal in moisture on the driest of skins.

 St. Ives Renewing Collagen & Elastin Moisturizer: Although this version from oldie but goodie St. Ives ($6) contains mineral oil, its whipped consistency feels light and refreshing on the skin while it seals in moisture.